freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 Happy contributing 🎉!

-## Here are some fun ways that you can help
+Alt Here are some fun ways that you can help

 You can choose to contribute to any area that interests you: